AdaCore/spark2014/lrm/source/mapping-spec.rst

 Private, concrete state
 ^^^^^^^^^^^^^^^^^^^^^^^

 The following example demonstrates how variables, that need to be hidden from the users of a package, can be placed on the package's private section.
-The bodies of the packages have not been included since they contain no annotation.
+The SPARK 2005 body has not been included since it does not contain any annotations.

 Specification in SPARK 2005: